lepremiere/heart-rate-variability-and-neuromuscular-performance/README.md

     - `HR_variable` is a scalar that determines the single heart rate variable that the performance metrics should be compared to.
 The number refers to the position of the desired variable in `output_variables` (e.g., 4 = RMSSD).
 - Export options
     - `export_options` is a 4 x 1 logical vector.
 Each row enables a certain part of the output.
 First row: enables the export of importable-, analysis- and individual data in MATLAB formt (e.g., for re-import).
 Second row: enables the export of summary, statistics and data tables in Excel format.
 Third row: enables the export of graphical illustrations of the statistics for each correlated metric (time consuming, 5 min.).
 Fourth row: enables the export of individual and group effect size plots.
     - `disp_vars` is a cell array that contains 4  integer vectors of maximal length 4.
 Each vector determines the varibles that should be shown on effect size plots.
 These integers refer to the `output_variables` vectors.
-The rows of `disp_vars` match the rows of `output_variables`.
+The rows of `disp_vars` contain the four different tests similar to `output_variables`.
     - `x_labels` is a cell array containing n character vectors.
 These vectors are used as labels for effect size plots and must therefore equal in number compared to the study phases that are analyzed by the choice of `includedPhases`.
     - `show_baseline` is a logical that determines if the baseline will also be shown on effect size plots.